Easy Green Peas With Ham- Spanish recipe– is an easy dish that can be made in no time using fresh or frozen peas. For authenticity, use jamon Serrano.

 My daughter kept asking me every day: “What would you like to have today? ” And my constant answer was, “Spanish cuisine”.
 I had so many choices, from Spanish cuisine to American, to Chinese or Thai.

-I kept choosing the Spanish one because I wanted to experience the flavors, ingredients, and recipes they use every day.
+I kept choosing the Spanish one because I wanted to experience the flavors, ingredients, and recipes that the Spanish people use every day.
 I wanted to go to restaurants where Spanish people go.

 Dishes like pasta with tomato and ham or fried calamari are everywhere and people might be surprised to see such simple foods on the menu at the restaurant, but this is how Spanish people eat in general.
 Simple and delicious.